BoiseState/CS535-resources/examples/spark/rdd-playground/README.md

 Build the jar file directly in Eclipse (just include all Spark jar files from ~/spark-install/spark/jars as External jars for the project.

-spark-submit --class "SparkPlayground" --master local[4] spark-playground.jar
+spark-submit --class "RDDPlayground" --master local[4] rdd-playground.jar

 where local[4] says to use 4 threads on local machine.
 You can change that to higher or lower or replace by * to use as many threads as the number of logical threads on your local system.

 For a Spark cluster that is up and running but using shared local filesystem , use:

-spark-submit --class SparkPlayground --master spark://cscluster00.boisestate.edu:7077 spark-playground.jar
+spark-submit --class RDDPlayground --master spark://cscluster00.boisestate.edu:7077 rdd-playground.jar

 ## Python